-“No mental health without physical health” “No physical health without mental health”
+“No mental health without physical health”

 When it comes to boosting our mood two obvious things come to our mind: nutritious food and physical activity.
 Physical activity brings us social benefits, boosts our self-esteem, increases blood flow giving us that happy “rush” and helps to release endorphins.
 Nutritious foods give our body what it needs – plethora of vitamins and minerals.
 Healthy diet can also boost our self-esteem and decrease our risk of certain diseases.
 For example, Hippocrates, the father of medicine was treating melancholia (depression) by exercise and dieting.
 Zaman et al. says (2018) “As Europe emerged from the dark ages, enlightened physicians such as Robert Burton in 1621 (who published the Anatomy of Melancholy), suggested various treatments which included, dietary measures, exercise along with distraction, travel, cleanses, bloodletting, herbal remedies, marriage and music therapy”